vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_card_mushroom.md

 <!-- TOC -->

 ---
-## Intro
+## Introduction

 The mushroom card has a whole set of different card types.
-In my examples here I only use two of them.
+In my examples here, I only use two of them.
 If you want to know more about them all, check this page https://github.com/piitaya/lovelace-mushroom#cards

 <img src="images_mushroom/mushroom_card_types.png" alt="mushroom card types" width="150px" />